Basil "Bill" J. Lewris

 - Represented Goodyear in a case involving carbon brakes for the F-15, with Goodyear prevailing in the district court.

-- Served as a law clerk to Judge Donald E. Lane of the U.S. Court of Customs and Patent Appeals, which is now the U.S. Court of Appeals for the Federal Circuit, 1977-1979.
+- Served as a law clerk to the Honorable Donald E. Lane of the U.S. Court of Customs and Patent Appeals, which is now the U.S. Court of Appeals for the Federal Circuit.

-- Former examiner at the U.S. Patent and Trademark Office in the chemical fields.
+- Former examiner at the U.S. Patent and Trademark Office (USPTO) in the chemical fields.

-- Selected by his peers for inclusion in The Best Lawyers in America, 2005-2013.
+- Selected by his peers for inclusion in The Best Lawyers in America® since 2005; and for intellectual property litigation and patent litigation, 2011-2017.

 - Listed in The Washington Post Magazine as a "Top Lawyer," 2009-2012.